amirshapkota/Plutus_E-wallet_Landing_Page-React/README.md

 ## Technologies
 This landing page makes use of React, Bootstrap and few other technologies.

-Note: This is just the landing page of the project.

 ## Setup
 > Make sure NPM is installed.
 1. Clone the repo